ptwojcik/WhyR2019_Rcpp/README.md

-# WhyR2019_Rcpp
+# Speeding up R wih C++ (Rcpp) - from basics to more advanced applications

-Materials for the workshop "Speeding up R wih C++ (Rcpp) - from basics to more advanced applications" on WhyR?2019 conference
+Materials for my workshop "Speeding up R wih C++ (Rcpp) - from basics to more advanced applications" on [WhyR?2019 conference](http://whyr.pl/2019/)

 ## Table of contents